 The best science out there tells us we need bold action to keep global temperatures from rising 2° Celsius.
 To ensure a livable planet for future generations, we must dramatically reduce our emissions and draw down the roughly 1.5 trillion tons of carbon dioxide in the atmosphere.

-Our mission is to build a sustainable future in partnership with utilities and cities.
+Our mission is to build a sustainable future in partnership with electric and gas utilities, water utilities, and cities.
 Living our mission means building a sustainable future with our own business practices.
 We have two top-level sustainability commitments: